caim-org/caim-app/README.md

 The app is rendered as Django templates.

+CSS styling based on the bootstrap framework.

-We use good old jQuery for js.
+We use a mix of good old jQuery and HTMX for interactivity.

 Slideshow is https://github.com/sachinchoolur/lightslider.
 Just copied the dist folder into static for ease.